-The term 'Deed' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Deed' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Deed refers to a legal document which allows for a real estate ownership transfer from one party to another.
 Within the document will always be the names of the new and old owners of the property as well as the legally binding description of said real estate.
 The document must be signed over by the individual who is selling the property to the buyer.

 It is impossible to transfer ownership of a piece of real estate unless you have a document in writing.
 This is nearly always the deed.
 Interestingly enough, there is not simply one type of these deeds.
 There are quitclaim, warranty, grant, and transfer on death kinds of deeds in existence.
 Each of them has their own reason of use.

 Quitclaim deeds are what many individuals regard as basic deeds.
 They simply transfer over any ownership stake an individual may have in a given property.
 These do not define the full percentage of the receiver’s interest in the property however.
 They are often utilized by couples getting divorced.
 One of the aggrieved parties signs off on his or her full rights in the married couple’s joint properties to the other party.
 This is particularly helpful when a lack of clarity exists on an interest in a property that one of the owners (like a spouse) has in his or her name.
 Quitclaims never absolve the forfeiting party from the co- responsibilities of the mortgage however.

 These Quitclaim deeds are also employed when title searches discover that a prior owner or heir to an estate possesses a partial claim on the real estate in question.
 That individual is able to sign off on such a quitclaim deed in order to allow for the transfer of whatever interest remains to them in the said property.